GowthamRam2000/openflights-semantic-explorer-MariaDb-Hackathon/README.md

 - Search **Routes** with semantic prompts plus hard SQL filters (source, destination, max stops, avoid airline)
 - Search **Airlines** with optional country restriction

 Queries are embedded locally with the same Gemini model before being sent to the backend.
+If Streamlit does not have a local Gemini key it falls back to sending `query_text` so the backend can embed on its behalf.

 ---